Editorial Guidelines

 email

-Email is one word, but e-book, e-reader, and e-commerce are hyphenated.
+Email is one word, so is esports, but e-book, e-reader, and e-commerce are hyphenated.

 email addresses